🌲 Front Range Plant FinderPlant finder

 Asarum europaeum

 European wild ginger (Asarum europaeum) is a groundcover suited to the Colorado Front Range.
-It matures to about 4–6 in tall and 8–12 in wide, needs medium water, and prefers shade.
+It matures to about 4–6 in tall and 8–12 in wide, needs medium water, and prefers dappled sun to deep shade.
 Eastern deciduous-forest understory plant.
 Struggles in our dry plains air; needs amended acidic soil, consistent moisture, and deep shade.
 Best success: amended raised beds under conifers.

 Photos